kovac031/DevQuestionsAndAnswers_CSharp/README.md

 https://www.youtube.com/watch?v=RuhGv81tpoU

 ## 18. What's the difference between an interface and abstract class?
+A class can inherit from multiple interfaces, but only one base class.
+Abstract classes can serve as base class.
+Abstract classes cannot be instantiated.

+While interfaces serve as "contracts", abstract classes serve as a common space to share code implementation across child classes (it's DRY).

+Unlike with interfaces, child classes do not have to implement everything from the abstract class.

 ## 19. can we specify the accessibility modifier for methods inside the interface?
 ## 20. describe the difference between value and reference types.
 ## 21. what are sealed classes?